Diolg/life-maker/README.md

 ## Returning visitors

 -	As a returning user I want to easily sign in to my account
--	As a returning user I want to easily be able to view my previous purchases.
 -	As a returning user I want to edit my personal details in my account.
 -	As a returning user I want to follow up if there are new coaching sessions on the website.
 -	As a returning user I want to follow up new blog’s posts.